danfruehauf/nagios-plugins/check_vpn/README.md

 declare -i device_number=$(expr `echo another-host.openvpn.vpn.com | cksum | cut -d' ' -f1` % 255)
 # device_number=168
 ```

-This was tested fully with OpenVPN and SSH, however I still need to setup a proper test environment for L2TP and PPTP.

 In case multiple access is still being an issue, please refer to the section about [Locking](README.md#locking).